SLLEN: Semantic-aware Low-light Image Enhancement Network: Performance Evaluation

-\textbf{Contribution of Each Loss Function.} We conduct SLLEN with various loss functions and present the corresponding results in Figure~\ref{ablation_for_loss}.
+We conduct SLLEN with various loss functions and present the corresponding results in Figure~\ref{ablation_for_loss}.
 As seen, the enhanced results by SLLEN without $\mathcal L_{kd}$ are prone to slight color cast.
 The absence of $\mathcal L_{itv}$ tends to make the outputs suffer from visual unnaturalness.
 Moreover, removing $\mathcal L_{gra}$ makes SLLEN fail to restore the sharp contours.
 In contrast, the results enhanced by SLLEN with all the loss functions are superior regarding color authenticity, structure preservation, and edge sharpness.
-Quantitative analysis of the contribution of each loss function can be found in the Appendix-\ref{section3}.
+The comparing scores of SLLEN with various loss functions are illustrated in Table~\ref{Tab1}.
+As shown, SLLEN with all loss functions gives the best score, which means that the absence of each loss function leads to the deterioration of SLLEN's performance.